ILikeDogz/Rust_Watch_Project/README.md

 #### QMI8658 IMU Driver
   Description:

   This software handles communication from the esp32-s3 to the imu, this driver is very barebones however, and mainly only implements enough to function for the specific use case it has in this watch.
-It includes a basic constructur, configures the imu, and reads the raw sensor data and data conversion, and built in methods for detecting the only action currently using the IMU.
+It includes a basic constructor, configures the imu, and reads the raw sensor data and data conversion, and built in methods for detecting the only action currently using the IMU.
 For further/later use, this should definitely be updated.

   Location: Watch_rs/src/qmi8658_imu.rs